port-labs/terraform-ocean-integration-factory/examples/gcp_integration_with_real_time/README.md

 ## Requirements

 1. Create an Artifact registry in a GCP project (if you haven't already)
-1. Pull our AMD64 based Docker image: `docker pull ghcr.io/port-labs/port-ocean-gcp --platfo rm amd64`
+1. Pull our AMD64 based Docker image: `docker pull ghcr.io/port-labs/port-ocean-gcp --platform amd64`
 1. Push this docker image to the artifact registry from step 1
 1. Make sure you are logged in with `gcloud auth application-default login`
 1. Run `terraform init` from this folder